« Allspice | Main | Red wine vinegar »

 Chipotles (pronounced chee-POT-lays) are smoked jalapeño peppers, originally from Mexico and used extensively in the cuisines of Mexico and the southwestern United States.
 The husky flavor of the chile hints of chocolate and coffee, and the adobo sauce, originally used as a preservative, typically contains tomato puree, paprika, salt, onions, oil, vinegar, garlic, bay leaves and oregano.

-In the hands of a creative cook chipotles in adobo spice up tacos, salsas, even molés.
-Chicago uber-chef Rick Bayless, in Mexican Everyday, adds the sweet heat of chipotles in adobo to a balsamic vinaigrette salad dressing.
-In The Global Grill, one of my all-time favorite summer cookbooks, Kathleen Sloan offers a marinade made from chipotles in adobo and frozen lemonade concentrate.
-For me – not a pork person – the smokiness of the chipotles takes the place of ham hocks in bean soups and stews.
+In the hands of a creative cook, chipotles in adobo spice up tacos, salsas, even molés.
+For me –- not a pork person -– the smokiness of the chipotles takes the place of ham hocks in bean soups and stews.

 If you prefer smoke without fire, scrape the seeds and ribs from the chipotles in the same careful way you'd approach a fresh chile pepper.
 Wear gloves, don't rub your eyes, and wash your hands after handling hot chiles.

 Store unused chiles in a plastic container in the refrigerator; they will keep for months.
 And when you've used all the chiles, save the leftover adobo sauce.
-Julia Shanks of Interactive Cuisine gave me this idea: mix 1 tsp of adobo sauce with 1/2 cup of mayonnaise, a tsp of chopped fresh cilantro, and a bit of chopped sweet onion, to make a spicy tartar sauce alternative that's great on everything from crab cakes to turkey burgers.
+My friend Julia of Grow.
+Cook.
+Eat. gave me this idea: mix 1 tsp of adobo sauce with 1/2 cup of mayonnaise, a tsp of chopped fresh cilantro, and a bit of chopped sweet onion, to make a spicy tartar sauce alternative that's great on everything from crab cakes to turkey burgers.

 2 chipotle peppers in adobo